XUBOI2806/MarioGame/docs/design_doc.md

 ##Req 6
 ###Toad's Monologue
 Similar to the behaviour in Req 5, Toad and the interact behaviour and action will be implemented.
-However, a new behaviour class will allow the player to have a possible speak action with toad.
+However, a new behaviour class will allow the player to have a possible speak action with Toad.
 The behaviour class will determine whether the speak action can be completed or not and which statements can be printed or not depending on the character's status and if he is holding a wrench.
 The addition of the trade behaviour also follow the Dependency Inversion Principle as it follows the same concepts within the behaviour interface.